codeforkansascity/meep-backend/README.md

 flask run
 ```

-If first activates the `pipenv` environment, uses `api/instance/env.test.cfg` as the Flask configuration file, resets the PostgreSQL/PostGIS database using `python api/db_operations.py reset test` (if you want to run this manually, do `pipenv api/db_operations.py reset test`).
+If first activates the `pipenv` environment, uses `src/instance/env.test.cfg` as the Flask configuration file, resets the PostgreSQL/PostGIS database using `python src/db_operations.py reset test` (if you want to run this manually, do `pipenv src/db_operations.py reset test` ).
 Finally, it starts the backend API as a Flask app.

 #### Make sure the test script is executable